Aypac/Arduino-TR-064-SOAP-Library/README.md

 		</details>
 	</li>
 	<li> Some ZyXEL routers (eg. <a href="ftp://ftp.zyxel.nl/VMG4325-B10A/user_guide/VMG4325-B10A_.pdf">VMG4325, VMG8324, VMG8324-B10A and VMG4380, see page 29</a>)</li>
-	<li> Please let me know if you tested a device not in this list [with an issue here on Github](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/issues/new)</li>
+	<li> Please let me know if you tested a device not in this list <a href='https://github.com/Aypac/Arduino-TR-064-SOAP-Library/issues/new'>by creating an issue</a></li>
 </ul>

 ## Press